February 15, Thursday – Cedar Key to Tarpon Springs

-This morning it was very foggy but we left anyway since we had a track to follow and it was predicted to be gone by 9 am.
+This morning it was very foggy but we left anyway since we had a track to follow and the fog was predicted to be gone by 9 am.
 Well, it was thick and difficult to see more than 100 yards ahead for more than 3 1/2 hours!
-We have the radar and nav lights were on in case other vessels were near.
+We have the radar and the navigation lights were on in case other vessels were near.
 Since I was enjoying the fresh air of the fly bridge, I piloted most of the morning.
 It wouldn’t have been bad but I couldn’t take my eyes off the water and relax because of the little crab pots we can’t float over – their thin anchor wires could tangle up our propellers.
 I saw hundreds of them today and cruised this way and that to avoid them.
 Finally the fog lifted around noon, making it easier to slalom around the crab pots.

 Foggy ride and can you spot the crab pot?

 The rest of the day (8 1/2 hours in total) was beautiful again, with sun, warmth and calm seas.
-As we came closer to Tarpon Springs we started to see some of the character will explore in the next day or two.
+As we came closer to Tarpon Springs we started to see some of the character we will explore in the next day or two.

 We are staying at the Turtle Cove Marina and so are our friends we left in Apalachicola – Tom, Lili and Roger and Kris just finished the overnight trip direct from Apalachicola so they are very weary.
 (They had a near miss by a tug boat in the the middle of the night in the fog!)